Kimberley, South Africa: Discovery of diamonds

 Henry Richard Giddy recounted how Esau Damoense (or Damon), the cook for prospector Fleetwood Rawstorne's "Red Cap Party", found diamonds in 1871 on Colesberg Kopje after he was sent there to dig as punishment.
 Rawstorne took the news to the nearby diggings of the De Beer brothers, his arrival there sparking off the famous "New Rush", which, as the historian Brian Roberts puts it, was practically a stampede.
 Within a month, 900 claims were cut into the hillock, which were worked frenetically by two to three thousand men.
-As the land was lowered, so the hillock became a mine, in time the world-renowned Kimberley Mine.
+As the land was lowered, the hillock became a mine, in time the world-renowned Kimberley Mine.

-The Cape Colony, Transvaal, Orange Free State and the Griqua leader Nicolaas Waterboer all laid claim to the diamond fields.
+The Cape Colony, Transvaal, Orange Free State, and Griqua leader Nicolaas Waterboer all laid claim to the diamond fields.
 The Free State Boers in particular wanted the area, as it lay inside the natural borders created by Orange and the Vaal Rivers.
-Following the mediation that was overseen by the Governor of Natal, the Keate Award went in favour of Waterboer, who placed himself under British protection.
+Following the mediation that was overseen by Robert William Keate, the governor of Natal, the Keate Award went in favour of Waterboer, who placed himself under British protection.
 Consequently, the territory known as Griqualand West was proclaimed on 27 October 1871.